-If you are concerned your van is too heavy, then we would advise to check it at a local weighbridge.
-You can enter your postcode to find weighbridges local to you here.
+If you are concerned your van is too heavy, then we would advise to find a local weighbridge and check it.

 If you are caught to be driving with an overloaded van, then you could be summoned to court or fined up to £300.

 It might seem obvious but you need to make sure whenever you travel in your van, that the load you are transporting is secured.
 In the event of an accident the contents of your van could end up in the cab at the front with you.
 This could end up causing unnecessary injuries to you and others.

 We would always recommend loading whatever you have in the cargo area evenly.
 With the heaviest items at the bottom.
 It’s also important to use appropriate restraints to stop the cargo moving about, such as netting and straps.

 If you are looking to find a parking spot to load, then look for yellow vertical lines on the kerb.
 If you see 2 vertical lines, then this means no loading at any time.
 If you see one vertical line, there will be certain restrictions that apply that can be found on a sign nearby.